jNizM/ahk-scripts-v2/README.md

 - ### Processes / Threads / Modules
 	- GetModuleBaseAddr (Retrieves the base address and size of the module in the context of the owning process.)
+	- GetProcessThreads (Retrieves a list of all threads in a process.)
 	- GetThreadStartAddr (Retrieves the start address of a thread.)